chipinhead/nextjs-dashboard-pg/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Course - Starter (Modified)

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is a modified version of the starter template for the Next.js App Router Course.
+It contains the starting code for the dashboard application with some important changes:

+### Key Modification:
+- The original tutorial uses Vercel's postgres package, which does not work locally.
+- This version replaces it with the standard `pg` Node.js library for PostgreSQL connectivity.

+This change allows for local development and testing without relying on Vercel-specific packages.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+For more information on the original course, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.